ADVERTISEMENT

 census

 An official count of the population in a particular area.
 In addition to counting the inhabitants of an area, censuses generally collect other details, such as names, ages, citizenship status and ethnic background.
 The US government began collecting census data in 1790, and has done so every 10 years since then.
-Selected states have conducted their own censuses over the years.
+Some states conducted their own censuses over the years.

 certified copy